 The following code implements a "backtrace" like GDB's.
 A user program calls getchain(), which will return a list of the return addresses of all the current stack frames.
-It is required that the user program first call the function initbase(), which determines the address of main()'s stack frame and stores it in base.
-It is assumed that getchain() will not be called from main() itself.
+It is required that the user program first with the space for the array chain and its length nchain provided by the caller.